UnsignedArduino/Nano-3x3-LED-Cube/README.md

 ## Changing wiring

 The architecture of the [`LEDCube`](https://github.com/UnsignedArduino/Nano-3x3-LED-Cube/tree/main/lib/LEDCube) library makes it pretty easy to change how the frame buffer is actually displayed.
+You'll need to create a new child class of `LEDCubeBase` and modify the `update` function to actually display what's in the frame buffer.
 Check out [`LEDCubeXZOutYIn`](https://github.com/UnsignedArduino/Nano-3x3-LED-Cube/tree/main/lib/LEDCube/IO/DirectIO/LEDCubeXZOutYIn) to see how I did it.